Skip to main content

 • You have included details on your preferred method of contact for enabling access to your product

-Check all the information for your connection within the SP dashboard is production ready
+Check all the information for your connection within the Service Provider dashboard is production ready

 SAML Connector